18F/domain-scan/README.md

   Returning `False` from this function indicates that the scanner is unprepared, and the _entire_ scan process (for all scanners) will abort.

   Useful for expensive actions that shouldn't be repeated for each scan, such as downloading supplementary data from a third party service.
-See the `pshtt` scanner for an example.
+[See the `pshtt` scanner](scanners/pshtt.py) for an example of downloading the Chrome preload list once, instead of for each scan.

   The `init` function is **always run locally**.